typegoose/typegoose/docs/guides/error-warnings-details.md

 ```

 Details:
-Because of limitations of JS, it is not possible to use an self-containing-class
+Because of limitations of JS, it is not possible to use a self-containing-class
 -> But Self-Referencing still works

 ### ref is undefined [E005]